- First-Year Opportunities

-Selected students are expected to attend a minimum of 12 Great Issues Scholars events over the course of the year (at least four per term).
-You do not have to attend all events, but regular participation ensures that you see the term's theme from a variety of viewpoints and hear differing approaches/opinions.
+Selected students are expected to attend Great Issues Scholars events over the course of the year.
+You do not have to attend all events, but regular participation ensures that you see a variety of viewpoints and hear differing approaches/opinions.
 It also means you have more opportunity to get to know your fellow Scholars.
-We take attendance at each scheduled event and track completion of the attendance requirement.
+We take attendance at each scheduled event and hope to see everyone engaged as much as possible!

 GIS is not a class and you do not receive academic credit for participating.
 However, it is designed to complement the academic experience of a first-year student.
 Most Scholars find that GIS helps shape their academic trajectory at Dartmouth either confirming that they are on the right major/minor path or opening up new pathways for exploration.

-At the end of your residency, you get a very cool certificate and a pin — but more importantly, you will have built a network of peers, mentors, and faculty in areas of shared interest, and you can add the experience to your resume.
+At the end of your GIS experience, you get a very cool certificate and a pin — but more importantly, you will have built a network of peers, mentors, and faculty in areas of shared interest and you can add the experience to your resume.

 Students are eligible for the program only in their first year of undergraduate study at Dartmouth.
-Students interested in participating in the Great Issues Scholars in Residence must apply to the program via the Housing StarPortal in Banner Student.
-Students interested in participating in the non-residential cohort can apply during the first week of fall term classes through the Dickey Center general application.
+Students interested in participating in the Great Issues Scholars [Via the LLC) in Residence must apply to the program via the Housing StarPortal in Banner Student.
+Students interested in participating in the non-residential cohort (Outside of the LLC) can apply later in the fall term through the Dickey Center.

 Each year approximately 15-20 percent of the first-year class apply – that's about 175-200 students.
 We never know until applications are submitted how many students will want to participate.
-We are accepting 80 Scholars in total this year, about half of whom will live in the Global Village.
+We are accepting 80 Scholars in total this year, about half of whom will join us via the LLC option.

 We welcome all applications.
 We look for a mix of participants from around the world with diverse backgrounds and with various levels of prior experience or study of international issues.
 We are all here to learn together!